theendercore/Codelex-Homework-2X/27-homework/README.md

 npm install
 ```

-Set up a .env file with a api uri:
+Set up a .env file with a api token:
 ```env
 API_KEY=YOUR_TOKEN_HERE
 ```
-You van get the token here: http://www.omdbapi.com/
+A token can be gotten here: http://www.omdbapi.com/

 ### Start the project
 ```sh